philippotto-hauber/nowcast-bip-ger/README.md

 This repo estimates mixed-frequency factor models to produce now- and forecasts[^1] of the growth in German gross domestic product (GDP).
 This class of models is commonly used in the literature (see [here](https://www.newyorkfed.org/research/staff_reports/sr830), [here](https://ideas.repec.org/a/eee/moneco/v55y2008i4p665-676.html), and [here](https://www.sciencedirect.com/science/article/abs/pii/S0169207008000393) for example).
 The main methodological difference is that I estimate several different specifications of factor models and combine their nowcasts by equally weighting the models' nowcasts (partly motivated by the results in [this paper](https://www.bundesbank.de/resource/blob/703462/5e9829f75a56c8087e83051012fb4d5d/mL/2009-02-17-dkp-03-data.pdf)).

-The models are estimated with real-time vintages that are compiled in this repo.
-These vintages exactly replicate the information set available to forecasters at a specific point in time and include a large cross-section of publicly available macroeconomic data covering the real economy (industrial production, turnover, orders), prices, financial and labor markets as well survey-based sentiment indicators.
+The models are estimated with real-time vintages that exactly replicate the information set available to forecasters at a specific point in time and include a large cross-section of publicly available macroeconomic data covering the real economy (industrial production, turnover, orders), prices, financial and labor markets as well survey-based sentiment indicators.

-Besides the now- and forecast the scripts also decompose revisions in the now- and forecast over time as new data are released following the approach in [Banbura and Modugno (2010)](https://www.ecb.europa.eu/pub/pdf/scpwps/ecbwp1189.pdf).
+Besides generating now- and forecast of GDP the scripts also decompose revisions in the now- and forecast over time as new data are released following the approach in [Banbura and Modugno (2010)](https://www.ecb.europa.eu/pub/pdf/scpwps/ecbwp1189.pdf).

 Once everything has been set up (see below for details), the scripts performing all the above steps can be run by executing the following batch script `run-nowcast.bat`.